 - 1) Attach the appropriate chuck to the system. - 2) Place your wafer centered on the chuck, noting the orientation.
 If you are doing an alignment step, make sure to place the wafer in the same orientation and as best as possible in the same location as the first exposure.
 The set screws in the chuck can help to get reproducible placement of the wafer.
-When the wafer is in place, flip the chuck vacuum switch upwards to hold the sample. - 3) Place the sample chuck onto the stage, again trying to be repeatable, and flip the stage vacuum switch upwards to hold the chuck.
-If your sample is more than 150um thinner than the number on the chuck for thickness, then you can try to cut some shim stock with holes in it to adjust the wafer thickness to the appropriate range. - 4) Be careful when placing the chuck on to the system.
+When the wafer is in place, flip the chuck vacuum switch upwards to hold the sample.

+- 3) Place the sample chuck onto the stage, again trying to be repeatable, and flip the stage vacuum switch upwards to hold the chuck.
+If your sample is more than 150um thinner than the number on the chuck for thickness, then you can try to cut some shim stock with holes in it to adjust the wafer thickness to the appropriate range.
+(Look at the paper on the right side of stepper: select correct Chuck+ Substrate thickness) - 4) Be careful when placing the chuck on to the system.
 Do not set the chuck onto the built-in reticle on the left side of the stage. - 5) Also, make sure the chuck vacuum is properly holding the chuck in place.
-It can tip forwards before the vacuum holds it in place. - 6) At this stage type AWLT Jobname\Passname.
-This will test the autoleveling of your wafer. - 7) At "START AWH" prompt, press MANUAL button. - 8) Press MANUAL again. - 9) Choose "N" in an answer to all questions. - 10) If you have an autofocus error or leveling error, the system will tell you.
+It can tip forwards before the vacuum holds it in place. - 6) At this stage type AWLT Jobname/Passname.
+This will test the autoleveling of your wafer (Autoleveleing cannot be done on pieces smaller then 1/4 of 2", so when writing the program make sure that you at the LEVELER batch size input value -1(TURN off leveling). - 7) At "START AWH-(automatic wafer handling)" prompt, press MANUAL button. - 8) Press MANUAL again. - 9) Choose "N" in an answer to all questions. - 10) If you have an autofocus error or leveling error, the system will tell you.